Barley futures up on positive demand

 Magazine Archives

-New Delhi, May 6 (PTI) Barley prices rose by Rs 36 to Rs 1,925 per quintal in futures trade Monday on positive demand from physical markets.
-At the National Commodity and Derivatives Exchange, barley to be delivered in May rose by Rs 36, or 1.91 per cent, to Rs 1,925 per quintal with an open interest of 3,510 lots.
-Barley for delivery in June inched up by Rs 22, or 1.15 per cent, to Rs 1,931 per quintal with an open interest of 6,840 lots.
-Marketmen said, pick-up in demand in the spot market and reduced arrivals from producing belts mainly led to the rise in barley futures.
-PTI RUJ SHWSHW
+New Delhi, Apr 23 (PTI) Barley prices increased by Rs 37 to Rs 1,887 per quintal in futures trade Tuesday on positive demand from the physical markets.
+At the National Commodity and Derivatives Exchange, barley to be delivered in June rose by Rs 37, or 2 per cent, to Rs 1,887 per quintal with an open interest of 4,340 lots.
+Barley for delivery in May inched up by Rs 29, or 1.59 per cent, to Rs 1,855 per quintal with an open interest of 4,890 lots.
+Pick up in demand in the spot market and reduced arrivals from producing belts mainly led to the rise in barley futures, marketmen said.
+PTI RUJ RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today